Florida to Texas Car Shipping

 Open Trailers

-Open trailers cost significantly less than enclosed options for standard vehicles.
-Reserve enclosed transport only for luxury, classic, or high-value cars that need extra protection from weather and road debris.
+Open trailers cost less than enclosed options and work perfectly for most vehicles.
+Your car ships safely exposed to weather, just like driving cross-country.
+Reserve enclosed trailers for luxury, classic, or high-end vehicles needing extra protection from elements.

 Learn More About Open vs. Enclosed Trailers